deepakkumar365/hrm/deployment-guide.md

-# TalaTalent Render Deployment Guide
+# Noltrion Render Deployment Guide

 ## Required Files for Render Deployment

-The following files are required to deploy TalaTalent HRM system on Render:
+The following files are required to deploy Noltrion HRM system on Render:

 ### 1. `render.yaml` - Main deployment configuration
 Configures the web service and PostgreSQL database with automatic environment variables.